 As for the types of bacteria we saw, Johnson identified the white colonies as bacterial, while the orange spots are a mix of streptomycete (another strain of bacteria) and fungus.
 "They're just different kinds of common surface contaminants," he says.

 We'd be lying if we said that we weren't most wary of our beauty sponge, since countless dermatologists and skin pros have warned us about their potential to be extremely unsanitary.
-But the results speak for themselves—this 6-month-old brush was not freshly cleaned, yet only one small fungal colony appeared.
-(Still gross, but a pleasant surprise nonetheless.)
+But the results speak for themselves—this six-month-old sponge was not freshly cleaned, yet only one small fungal colony appeared.
+(Still gross, but a pleasant surprise nonetheless).

-"I love using a bar of soap so I can rub the brush or sponge right onto it," says associate editor Lindsey.
-Associate features editor Amanda also abides by this technique.
+"I love using a bar of soap so I can rub the brush or sponge right onto it," says senior editor Lindsey.
+Former features editor Amanda also abides by this technique.

-Deven, Byrdie's beauty director, swears by drugstore baby shampoo to cleanse her brushes.
+Deven, Byrdie's former beauty director, swears by drugstore baby shampoo to cleanse her brushes.

 Senior editor Hallie is a fan of Mary Kay's formula.
 "I spray it on paper towels and the brush, and then rub it until product totally comes out," she says.